abujafar93/abujafar93/README.md

+<h1 align="center">Hi there👋</h1>
-<h1 align="center">Hi 👋, I'm Quadri from Nigeria</h1>
+<h2 align="center">I'm Quadri from Nigeria</h2>
-<h3 align="center">A passionate Frontend Software Engineer.
+<h3>A passionate Frontend Software Engineer.
 I love improving and working with languages and frameworks like Javascript and React, as well as wordpress.
 Open to new opportunities.</h3>

 - 🔭 I’m currently working on [e-commerce-page](https://abujafar93.github.io/e-commerce-page/)